 Lucien Shapiro is open to commission work, and can be contacted at:

 Clockwise from top left: Shaan Syed; Untitled; Stage Right; Untitled

 Shaan Syed, London, UK

-Shaan Syed holds a MFA from Goldsmiths College, and his paintings have been featured in a solo shows at Galerie Michael Janssen, Brown Gallery, and group shows at Bloomberg Space, S1 Art Space, and International Biennale of Contemporary Art Prague.
+Shaan Syed holds a MFA from Goldsmiths College, and his paintings have been featured in a solo shows at Galerie Michael Janssen, Brown Gallery, along with group shows at Bloomberg Space, S1 Art Space and the International Biennale of Contemporary Art Prague.
 His work can be found this year at Domo Baal Gallery, as well as a solo show at Brown Gallery in the late spring.

 I’m interested in the failure of abstraction and representation, and the collapse of picture-making in general.
 After spending a long time painting real people and things, I became increasingly dissatisfied with my paintings.
 I had enough of illusions, so after abandoning figuration and picking up the pieces, I find myself both configuring and breaking down a space somewhere between the landscapes of Turner and the prosaic flatness of South Park.